-After the conversion, QBO does not know the state of the transactions on the bank accounts.
-As far QBO is concerned, all bank accounts are unreconciled, hence we need to reconcile them and to align QBO.
+After the conversion, QuickBooks Online does not know the state of the transactions on the bank accounts.
+As far as QuickBooks Online is concerned, all bank accounts are unreconciled, hence, we need to reconcile them and to align QuickBooks Online.

 For each bank account, follow these steps:

 Open the bank account by clicking on it in the overview of the home screen (or from the left side menu: Accounting > Chart of Accounts).